TedHusted/awake/awake.md/awake.md

 	“Does the building have security cameras in the pool area?” asks Tate.

 	“Yes.
 We already have the footage if that’s what you want.”
 She leads them back into the living room.
-“Let me get my laptop.”
+“Let me get my tab.”

-	Tessa returns carrying her laptop and another device.
+	Tessa returns carrying her tablet and another device.

 	“The building gave me this write-once Bluetooth drive for the insurance company, but I have it downloaded if you want me to drop a copy onto your phones.
-The building superintendent said video system isn’t connected to the web to avoid tampering.”
+The building superintendent said the video system isn’t connected to the web to avoid tampering.”

 	“Tampering?” asks Park.